MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/miniport/ns-miniport-_pci_express_root_control_register.md

 A single bit that indicates that a system error should be generated if a non-fatal error is reported by any of the devices in the hierarchy that are associated with this root port or by the root port itself.

+#### - FatalSerrEnable

+A single bit that indicates that a system error should be generated if a non-fatal error is reported by any of the devices in the hierarchy that are associated with this root port or by the root port itself.

 #### - PMEInterruptEnable

 A single bit that indicates that interrupts are enabled for power management events.

+#### - CRSSoftwareVisibilityEnable

+A single bit that indicates that the root port is enabled to return configuration request retry status (CRS) completion status to software.

 #### - Rsvd